coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

 3. Asynchronous Multi-Threaded

 **Why?**
-Concurrency simply means executing independent blocks code at same time.
+Concurrency simply means executing independent blocks code at same time and above three paradigm provides it.

 Rob was very happy with the explanation.
-He told Bob that lately he was using concurrency in iOS apps but never knew it's a subtle difference with parallelism.
+He told Bob that lately he was using concurrency in iOS apps but never knew the subtle difference with parallelism.

 ### iOS Concurrency
-Apple has provided a higher level apis for multi-threading using **Operation** and **GCD (Grand Central Dispatch)**.
+Apple Foundation framework has provided a higher level apis for multi-threading using **Operation** and **GCD (Grand Central Dispatch)**.
 If you are more interested into threading then you can also look upon **Thread** and **pthread**.

 Let's first learn about the **Operation**.
 We will walk through what capabilities Operation have used examples.